s-20/unnamed/AdjustmentPoints.md

 # Adjustment Points

-Adjustment Points are used to make modifications to a character, either during [Character Creation](CCSummary.md) or during [Advancement](Advancement.md).
+UNDER REVIEW

-During Character Creation, you are awarded 15 Adjustment Points to modify your character.
-You can gain additional points when you [Advance](Advancement.md)
+Adjustment Points are used to make modifications to a character during [Advancement](Advancement.md).
+Each session, one or more Adjustment Points is given to the group based on a consensus of the group.
+While there are no hard an fast rules for how many Adjustment Points the characte

 ## Making Adjustments